Assistantships and Scholarships

-Business Administration -- The M.B.A. programs do not currently offer assistantships.
-However, all completed admissions applications that are received by March 1 are given full consideration for M.B.A. merit scholarships; no separate applications are required for M.B.A. merit scholarship consideration.
+MS in Accounting, MBA in Entertainment and Media -- These programs do not currently offer assistantships.
+However, all completed admissions applications that are received by March 1 are given full consideration for M.B.A. and M.S.
+Accounting merit scholarships; no separate applications are required for merit scholarship consideration.

 Occupational Therapy (Professional-Entry Level) -- Applications must be completed by February 1.